Folding electric bikes are the epitome of urban practicality, making multi-modal commutes not only possible but also very practical.

 FULL REVIEW of Rad Power Bikes

-RadMini is equipped with a 750W geared rear hub motor that delivers 80Nm of torque.
-Therefore, power will not be a problem.
-The range shouldn’t be either, considering the massive 48V, 14Ah (672Wh) battery with Samsung cells.
-According to Rad, you can expect up to 45+ miles on one charge.
+RadMini is equipped with a 750W geared rear hub motor, therefore, power will not be a problem.
+The range shouldn’t be either, considering the massive 48V, 14Ah (672Wh) battery.
+According to Rad, you can expect up to 45 miles on one charge.

 RadMini is a Class 2 electric mini bike so it has both pedal-assistance and throttle.
 Its maximum assisted speed is limited to 20 MPH, which is more than enough for an efficient commute.

-When it comes to the mechanical parts, this folding electric bike has a 7-speed Shimano drivetrain to make pedaling more efficient.
-It also comes with an SR Suntour 60mm suspension fork that will improve comfort and stability.
+When it comes to the mechanical parts, this folding electric bike has a 7-speed MicroShift derailleur to make pedaling more efficient.
+This bike comes without suspension, but it shouldn’t make too much of a difference.

 The package also includes fenders, a kickstand, battery-powered lights, puncture-resistant tires, and a few other perks.